-A new road made in the late 1920s between Te Puia Springs and Kopuaroa (near where the north-bound road from Waipiro Bay met State Highway 35) bypassed the bay.
+A new road made in the late 1920s between Te Puia Springs and Kopuaroa (near where the north-bound road from Waipiro Bay meets State Highway 35) bypassed the bay.
 When road transport superseded sea transport, Waipiro Bay became a backwater.
 Shops, the Waiapu County offices and other services were moved to Te Puia Springs.

 In 2011 there were only about 20 families living at Waipiro Bay.
-The local marae was the heart of the community, and the fishing club at the southern end of the bay played host to anglers’ competitions throughout the year.
+The local marae was the heart of the community, and the fishing club at the southern end of the bay hosted anglers’ competitions throughout the year.

 Coastal township 90 km north of Gisborne and 11 km south of Te Puia Springs on State Highway 35, with a population of 390 in 2013.

 The ancestral mountain Marotiri is clearly visible from the town, which is bisected by the ancestral river Mangahauini.
 Tuatini, one of four marae in the town, is home to St Mary’s church.
 Established in 1885, it is the oldest church in the district.

-In 2013 over 80% of the population were Māori, and, of those, most belonged to Te Whānau-a-Ruataupare and Te Whānau-a-Te Aotawarirangi hapū.
+In 2013 over 80% of the population were Māori, with most belonging to Te Whānau-a-Ruataupare and Te Whānau-a-Te Aotawarirangi hapū.
 The district was once called Toka-a-Namu, referring to the abundance of sandflies (namu).

-In the 1840s shore whaling took place from Tokomaru Bay.
+In the 1840s there was shore whaling from Tokomaru Bay.
 A battle between Pai Mārire (Hauhau) forces and local Māori took place at Māwhai Point on the southern side of the bay in August 1865.
-The depleted defenders, including many women, were victorious.
+The outnumbered defenders, including many women, were victorious.